 - I want to be liked.

 When gripped by this mindset, the presence of critical clues and cues that form situational awareness of present dangers may be completely ignored.
-Fear is trumping safety, not fear of dying or being injured.
+Fear is trumping safety, but it’s not the fear of dying or being injured.
 Rather those “other” fears – those fears not talked about in first responder circles.

 Guilty as Charged